Atherton Tablelands Waterfalls

 The tree is estimated to be over 500 years old and is an impressive sight.

 - E 145° 29’10.2″

-The entrance to Mt Hypipamee National Park is on the Kennedy Highway 25 kilometres south of Atherton.
+Twenty-five kilometres south of Atherton.
 An 800-metre track leads from the car park to the Crater.
-There are BBQ’s picnic area and toilets in the car park.
+There is a BBQ picnic area and toilets in the car park.